Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

 Consequently, the electric and magnetic field operators for quantized EM-field, corresponding to general solution of Maxwell equations, are

 and

 It is substantial, that both field operators $\hat{\vec{E}}(\vec{r},t)$ and $\hat{\vec{H}}(\vec{r},t)$ are Hermitian operators.

-The method of EM-field quantization above considered is in fact development of canonical quantization, proposed by Dirac.
+The method of EM-field quantization above considered is in fact the development of canonical quantization, proposed by Dirac.
 Further development can be made, if to take into account the independence and equal rights of all the coordinates $x_\mu, \mu = \overline {1,4}$ in Minkowsky space $^{1}R_4$.
-Really all physical events are taking place on finite segment of time.
-It leads in application to electrodynamics to diskretness of $\omega$- space of possible light frequences like to diskretness of $\vec{k}$-space, which is the result of finiteness of cavity volume.
+Really, all physical events are taking place on finite segment of time.
+It leads in application to electrodynamics to discontinuity of $\omega$- space of possible light frequences like to discontinuity of $\vec{k}$-space, which is the result of finiteness of cavity volume.
 It is interesting that, Dirac himself has in \cite{P.Dirac} written, that the theory proposed is not strictly relativistic, since the time everywhere is considered to be $c$-number instead of to consider it symmetrically with the space coordinates.
-From here follows unambiguously, that quantum electrodynamics, based on Dirac canonical EM-field quantization method is not fully relativistic and correspondingly it is not fully quantum theory.
-We will show in the next subsubsections the way to obtain fully quantum theory of electrodynamics.
+From here follows unambiguously, that quantum electrodynamics, based on Dirac canonical EM-field quantization method is not fully relativistic and, correspondingly, it is not fully quantum theory.
+Nevetheless, despite the Dirac opinion, the time is considered usually (in standard formulation of quantum theory) to be not a dynamical observable, but a mere parameter marking the evolution of a quantum system, that is the time is believed to be an external variable, which is independent on the dynamics of any given system.
+It is connected with Pauli's conclusion, based on well known his theorem, that the introduction of an time operator $\hat{T}$ must fundamentally be abandoned and that the time $t$ in quantum mechanics has to be regarded to be an ordinary number \cite{Pauli}.
+In other words, consequence of Pauli's theorem is the nonequality in rights of time coordinate in comparison with space coordinates for description of quantum systems.
+Recently, given theorem was reconsidered (that became to be known for us from the results, reported by Galapon on the 7th International Conference "Quantum Theory and Symmetries", August 7-13, 2011, Prague \cite{Galapon}).
+In particular, it has been proved \cite{Galapon}, \cite{Galapon_E}, that in quantum theory to classical variable "time", in contrast to conclusion of Pauli, can be put in the correspondence self-adjoint time operator, like to space coordinates, energy, impulse et cetera.
+Thus, the equality in rights of time coordinate and space coordinates was reestablished.